-Table 51: Default processing methods in a synchronization step
+Table 52: Default processing methods in a synchronization step method (technical name) the other system.

-Processing method (technical name) Meaning Insert Objects that only exist in one of the connected system are added to the other system.
 Delete Objects that only exist in one of the connected system are deleted from the system.
 The following applies to synchronization in One Identity Manager.
 The object is immediately deleted if it came from a primary system.
 Deferred deletion is not taken into account.
 Deferred deletion is taken into account if the object comes from a secondary system.
-For more information, see Synchronizing user data with different systems on page 50.
-For more information about deferred deletion, see the One Identity Manager Configuration Guide.
+For more information, see Synchronizing user data with different systems on page 54.
+For detailed information about deferred deletion, see the One Identity Manager Configuration Guide .
 Update Objects whose properties have change are updated.
 MarkAsOutstanding Objects that only exist in the One Identity Manager are marked as outstanding during synchronizing in the direction of One Identity Manager.
 These objects can be reworked after synchronization is complete.
 Objects marked as outstanding are ignored by subsequent synchronization.
-No processing No processing methods are executed.
+No processing No processing methods are run.